inkblot/puppet-bind/README.md

         secret  => 'aLE5LA=='
     }

-This resource declaration will result in address records with the addresses 172.16.32.10 and 172.16.32.11 (`rrdata`), a TTL of 86400 (`ttl`) in the zone example.com (`zone`).
+This resource declaration will result in address records with the addresses 172.16.32.10 and 172.16.32.11 (`data`), a TTL of 86400 (`ttl`) in the zone example.com (`zone`).
 Any updates necessary to create, update, or destroy these records are authenticated using a TSIG key named 'local' (`keyname`) of the given type (`hmac`) with the given `secret`.

+No semantic information is communicated in the resource title.
+It is strictly for disambiguation of resources within Puppet.

+`record` is required, and is the fully qualified record to be managed.

+`type` is required, and is the record type.
+It must be one of: `A` `AAAA` `CNAME` `NS` `MX` `SPF` `SRV` `NAPTR` `PTR` or `TXT`.
+Other DNS record types are not currently supported.

+`rrclass` is the class of the record.
+The default value is `IN` and allowed values are `IN`, `CH`, and `HS`.

-`rrdata` is required, and may be a scalar value or an array of scalar values whose format conform to the type of DNS resource record being created.  `rrdata` is an ensurable property and changes will be reflected in DNS.
+`data` is required, and may be a scalar value or an array of scalar values whose format conform to the type of DNS resource record being created.  `data` is an ensurable property and changes will be reflected in DNS.

 `ttl` defaults to 43200 and need not be specified.  `ttl` is an ensurable property and changes will be reflected in DNS.